echothrust/howtos/OpenBSD running multiple pflogd.md

 This command again matches running pflogd instances.

 Both of those commands match running pflogd instances, all of them.
-If the ones that didnt start from that rc script or write to that log file.
+Even the ones that didnt start from by that rc script or write to that log file.

 This led to some situations that we didnt expect.